 - Consider the page load time.
 Online, a positive user experience (UX) is a must.
 Make sure that your page design, plug-ins, etc. are optimally set up to take advantage of the best download speeds available by your host service provider.

-- Use Google Webmaster Tools to monitor your site’s performance, leveraging the data to increase traffic and produce more relevant content.
+- Use Google Search Console to monitor your site’s performance, leveraging the data to increase traffic and produce more relevant content.
 If visitors are flocking to blogs on a particular topic, this may be a good area for you to focus on.

 Even more than other aspects of online marketing, SEO best practices are quickly and constantly evolving.
 Make sure your team is prepared to keep up with the latest SEO techniques and guide your strategy accordingly.